 3. Enable on-demand talent development.

 Josh Bersin estimates that the average employee has only 24 minutes each week to devote to learning.
 With microlearning, information is condensed to not only allow for quality comprehension, but to account for the time deficits facing today's employees.
 When built as a digital, mobile-friendly environment, employees can engage with content when and where it works best for them.
-And to solve for time- sensitive training needs, a easily searchable library of micro-lessons allows for just-in-time learning.
+And to solve for time- sensitive training needs, an easily searchable library of micro-lessons allows for just-in-time learning.

 4. Track engagement and comprehension.

-With built-in reporting functionality, managers can see who is regularly diving in to the learning and who might benefit from email push notifications.
+With built-in reporting functionality, managers can see who is regularly diving in to the learning and who might benefit from email or social media push notifications.
 They can also track which topics are getting traction and which are not resonating with their teams, allowing them to ensure content meets learner needs and interests.

 Building knowledge check questions into lessons allows leaders to see what employees do and don’t understand in real time.
 When adaptive learning is designed into the program, lessons can be served up based on what they’ve demonstrated to understand or not yet have mastered.